Terms and Conditions of Use

 Access to personal details

-You can ask us by sending an email to email@example.com or writing to us at Digital World Centre, 5th Floor, The Quays M50 3UB whether we are keeping any personal details about you.
+You can ask us by sending an email to email@example.com or writing to us at Unit 2, Digital Park, Pacific Way, Salford Quays M50 1DR whether we are keeping any personal details about you.
 We will comply with all the requirements of the Act and other legislation in relation to disclosure of this information.

 In particular, you should be aware that in order to provide you with a copy of the personal data we keep about you, we would require proof of your identity.
 We also reserve the right to make a small charge based on the charges then currently prescribed by the relevant legislation.